tytydraco/yessleep/out/Can_We_Keep_Him.md

 Elena dropped the plate she was washing.

-“What do you mean he said?”
+“What do you mean ‘he said’?”

 Ofelia looked confused, like we were the ones not making sense.